BerkeleyLearnVerify/Scenic/docs/simulators.rst

 LGSVL
 -----
 We have developed an interface to the LGSVL simulator for autonomous driving, used in our `ITSC 2020 <ITSC2020>`__ paper.
-The interface supports dynamic scenarios written using the LGSVL world model (:obj:`scenic.simulators.lgsvl.model`) as well as scenarios using the cross-platform :ref:`driving_domain`.

-To use the interface, first install the simulator from the `LGSVL Simulator <https://www.lgsvlsimulator.com/>`_ website.
-Then, within the Python virtual environment where you installed Scenic, install LGSVL's Python API package from `source <https://github.com/lgsvl/PythonAPI>`__.
+Please install the simulator from the `LGSVL Simulator <https://www.lgsvlsimulator.com/>`_ website.
+Then, within your python virutal environment where you installed Scenic, please also install LGSVL's python API package from `source <https://github.com/lgsvl/PythonAPI>`__.

-An example of how to run a dynamic Scenic scenario in LGSVL is given in :ref:`dynamics`.

 Webots
 ------